 The Changing Character of War Centre

 Based here in Pembroke, CCW members' research addresses the most significant themes and challenges produced by war, and analyses the dynamics of change.
-The Centre is focussed and coheres around the idea of war, that is armed conflict, while engaging with other disciplines and fields to improve the quality and depth of understanding.
+The Centre is focused and coheres around the idea of war, that is armed conflict, while engaging with other disciplines and fields to improve the quality and depth of understanding.

 Our academics work on a wide range of research programmes and these are just a few examples.